JoseAngelMartinB/ODEm/README.md

 Also you can find the code documentation in Documentation folder.
 One interesting part of the Documentation is the function call tree of the program, which can be found in [Documentation/ODEm/graph.png](Documentation/ODEm/graph.png)

+## Support
+If you have any kind of problem with the program, please feel free to contact José Ángel Martin at joseangel.martin3@alu.uclm.es and Ricardo García at ricardo.garcia@uclm.es

 ## Authors
 * Ricardo García Ródenas (ricardo.garcia@uclm.es)
 * José Ángel Martín Baos